PriNat52/PriNat52/README.md

 ### Hi there 👋

-I am ✨ _Priya Gnanasekaran_ ✨My passion towards Software development have motivated me to pursue my career goals in Software field.
+I am ✨ _Priya Gnanasekaran_ ✨

+My passion towards Software development have motivated me to pursue my career goals in Software field.

-As a Front End developer, I love to explore 🔭, learn 🌱 and implement 👯 new ✨ _innovative_ ✨ skills/ideas in every project I work on.
+As a Developer, I love to explore 🔭, learn 🌱 and implement 👯 new ✨ _innovative_ ✨ skills/ideas in every project I work on.

 <!--